South Jordan Divorce Lawyer

 Divorce Waiting Period

 The waiting period for divorce in Utah is 30 days.
 The clock starts ticking once the original petition is filed.
 From that date, a divorce decree can be entered no earlier than 30 days later.
 Not all states have waiting periods for divorce.
 This period can be waived if there are extraordinary circumstances.
-Thus, it is possible to get divorced in Utah in less than 30 days.

 The purpose of the waiting period is to prevent couples from making rash decisions.
 Although a divorce usually comes after months, or even years of struggle, it is often demanded by one spouse after there has been a heated disagreement.
 This waiting period lets the couple have time to decide if divorce really is the best option.
 It is not uncommon for a couple to recognize the changes that will occur after the divorce and decide they can work things out.